awsdocs/amazon-ec2-user-guide/doc_source/ec2-increase-availability.md

    1. Choose **Next: Register Targets**\.

-1. On the **Register Targets** page, choose **Next: Review** to continue to the next page, as we'll use Auto Scaling to add EC2 instances to the target group\.
+1. On the **Register Targets** page, choose **Next: Review** to continue to the next page, as we'll use Amazon EC2 Auto Scaling to add EC2 instances to the target group\.

 1. On the **Review** page, choose **Create**\.
 After the load balancer is created, choose **Close**\.

 1. On the navigation pane, under **AUTO SCALING**, choose **Launch Configurations**\.

-   + If you are new to Auto Scaling, you see a welcome page\.
+   + If you are new to Amazon EC2 Auto Scaling, you see a welcome page\.
 Choose **Create Auto Scaling group** to start the Create Auto Scaling Group wizard, and then choose **Create launch configuration**\.

    + Otherwise, choose **Create launch configuration**\.